ReDI-School/ux_ui_bootcamp/projects/03_web_application/3_milestone.md

 # 3. Milestone - Usability Test & Documentation

-**What you do:**  You will validate your proposal using a usability test.
-You obtain feedback from users.
-Additionally you create a documentation of your project to add it to your portfolio.
+Your proposal is ready to go.
+At this milestone, you'll validate your proposal with a usability test, get feedback from users, and create documentation of your project to add to your portfolio.

-**What you learn:**
+**You will learn more about:**

 - `Usability Testing`
 - `Documentation` of your project
 - How to set up your `Portfolio`

 **Deliverables:**

 - Usability Test
 - Documentation

-## Task 1 - Validation
+## Task 1 - Usability Test

-Instructions:
-It is vital to validate our proposals, especially with products built from scratch.
-Plan your unmoderated usability tests to obtain user information that supports the design decisions you made experimentally.
+It is important to validate our proposals, especially for products built from scratch.
+Plan your unmoderated usability tests to obtain user information that supports the design decisions you have made experimentally.

-**Deliverables:**
-- Usability Test

-**Acceptance Criteria:**
 - Document detailing the research plan, including research objectives, target user profile, and sample size.
 - Task guide for users in usability tests and evidence that these guides were validated by an external person (ideally a user).
 - Unmoderated usability test with at least 5 people (guerrilla or potential users).